brains-on-code/simultaneous-fmri-and-eyetracking/README.md

 ## Experiment Execution

 We use [Presentation](https://neurobs.com/) to control the stimuli display, receive participant responses, and control the eye-tracker.
 You can find the script under `/presentation/`.
-Although we have not used it yet, [PsychoPy](http://www.psychopy.org/) may also be a way to replicate our experiment.
+Although we have not conducted a full study with it yet, [PsychoPy](http://www.psychopy.org/) may also be a way to replicate our experiment.

 If you use the Presentation script, you may need to change the paths to the stimuli images.
 Our Presentation script assumes you are also using an EyeLink eye-tracker.
 You may start the experiment without an eye-tracker by setting `use_eyetracker` to `false`.